Tillman Hall – Clemson, South Carolina

 South Carolina | SC Picture Project | Pickens County Photos | Tillman Hall

-Clemson University was founded in the late 1800s by Thomas Clemson.
+Clemson University was founded in the late 1800s following the death of Thomas Clemson.
 Born in Philadelphia, Clemson was a champion of agricultural affairs and farming.
-He moved to South Carolina when he married Anna Calhoun, daughter of South Carolina’s famous statesman, John Calhoun.
+He moved to South Carolina when he married Anna Calhoun, daughter of South Carolina’s famous statesman, John C. Calhoun.

 Tillman Hall is listed in the National Register as part of Clemson University Historic District #1: